 Wolters is yet another left-handed hitter, but he has no issues facing pitchers of either handedness.
 Of course, Wolters is still three or four years away from the majors, so he could be joining a completely different Tribe team then.
 Regardless, whenever he breaks into the bigs he will produce.

-Topics: Tony Wolters
+Tags: Tony Wolters